 Place your tray in the freezer for 1-2 hours.
 I suggest 2 hours in the freezer to help freeze your fruit all the way as well.

 They are ready to snack on!
-You can place them all into a large freezer bag or plastic freezer container and they will keep in the fridge for 2 months.
+You can place them all into a large freezer bag or plastic freezer container and they will keep in the freezer for 2 months.
 Although I’m pretty certain they won’t last that long :)

 Make them 2 hours before the kids come home from school and it’s a perfect sweet treat for after school.
 Yum!